ElisaCastelli/ElisaCastelli/README.md

 ### Hi there 👋
-🌱 I’m currently learning deep learning and machine learning applied to music information retrieval
+🌱 I’m currently learning deep learning and machine learning applied to music information retrieval 🌱 Trying Django framework to make a poll application

 ## Programming Languages